pdfminer/pdfminer.six/README.md

 How to Install
 --------------

- * Install Python 2.7 or newer.
+ * Install Python 3.4 or newer
  * Install

     `pip install pdfminer.six`